top of page

 There’s only one mode found in Gods Word and only one that accurately and truly portrays the gospel/salvation: immersion.
 Regardless of the twisting and stretching of Scripture, there is still just one mode.
 We can’t call a dog a horse.

-1. The word baptism transliterated from baptizo means “to dip; to submerge; to immerse” (Strong’s; Webster’s 1828) and defined by Thayer as to “properly, to dip repeatedly, to immerge, submerge.”
-This is the word used when the rich man entreats Lazarus to “dip the tip of his finger in water” and used twice in Jn 12:36 by Christ, “He it is, to whom I shall give a sop, when I have dipped it.
-And when he had dipped the sop.”
+1. Immersion/dipping is the meaning of the word.
+The word baptism transliterated from “baptizo” means “to dip; to submerge; to immerse” (Strong’s; Webster’s 1828).
+Baptizo is defined by Thayer as to “properly, to dip repeatedly, to immerge, submerge (of vessels sunk, Polybius 1, 51, 6; 8, 8, 4; of animals, Diodorus 1, 36),” by Liddell-Scott as “to dip in or under water,” and by Friberg as “strictly dip, immerse in water.”
+Even pedobaptists have consented to this definition.
+This is the word used in the N.T. when the rich man entreats that Lazarus may be sent to “dip the tip of his finger in water.”
+It is also the word used twice in Jn.
+12:36 by Christ, “He it is, to whom I shall give a sop, when I have dipped it.
+And when he had dipped the sop,” and when, in Revelation, Christ is represented, as “clothed with a vesture dipped in blood.”
+(Rev. 19:13).
 The inspired penmen have used no other word, beside this and its derivatives, to convey the idea of immersion; nor have they ever used this word in any other sense.
-Even the German word for baptism is enough evidence: “deipen” or “enducken” or “dunken” which literally mean “dipping into the water” and “dipping in the water.”
-(Plautdietsch Lexicon).
+Baptism is called “buried” in Rom.
+6:4 and Col. 2:12.

-3. All water baptisms in the Bible required “much water” (Jn 3:23) and required the participant to go “into the water” (Ac 8:38) and “come up out of the water” (Ac 8:38-39; Matt 3:16).
-Neither pouring or sprinkling requires “much water” nor require going "into the water" or "out of the water.”
+2. Immersion/dipping is the examples of all baptisms in the N.T.
+They required “much water” (Jn.
+3:23) and required the participant to go “into the water” (Ac.
+8:38) and “come up out of the water” (Ac.
+8:38-39; Matt.
+3:16).
+Neither pouring or sprinkling requires “much water” (Jn.
+3:23a) nor require going "into the water" or "out of the water.”

 Baptism Types